bookofproofs/bookofproofs.github.io/_sources/history/19th-century/ferrar.md

 * Watson arranged for Ferrar to study infinite series and, in particular, theorems relating to their convergence.
 * This was a very important time for Ferrar since it set him up for the Junior Mathematical Scholarship examinations and also gave him an introduction to the topic on which he spent much time on research for the rest of his life.
 * Immediately Ferrar volunteered for service in the army.
-* On 31 October 1918, Ferrar's father died and he was given a few days compassionate leave and was in Bristol on 11 November 1918 when the war ended.
-* Edna had been born in Nottingham on 15 October 1898 and it had been in Nottingham that Ferrar had met her when he visited his uncle's widow.
 * The death of J E Campbell left a vacant fellowship at Hertford College, Oxford, which Ferrar was invited to fill and he took it up in September 1925.
 * At the Annual Meeting of the Mathematical Association on 3 January 1939, Ferrar gave the talk Algebra in the Higher School Certificate.
 * Ferrar wrote many research papers which deal with the convergence of series, an interest which came from working with G N Watson at Cambridge during a summer vacation while an undergraduate.